 - Highest suicide rate in the country, nearly twice the national rate, and the second leading cause of death in youth and adults (ages 10-44)

 - Large populations at high risk of mental illness and/or suicide, including Native Americans and military veterans

-- 12% of all 7th-8th grade Montana youth report attempting suicide one or more times in the past year
+- 12 percent of all 7th-8th grade Montana youth report attempting suicide one or more times in the past year

 What are the challenges to improving the mental health of Montanans?

 - Care resources are focused on intervening in crisis rather than prevention and early treatment

 - Shortage of mental health clinical workforce

 - Sustainable systemic funding strategies and models for preventative programming, such as school-based clinics in rural school communities